ISS backs hedge fund's nominees to Hess board

-(Reuters) - Influential proxy advisory firm ISS recommended that Hess Corp (HES.N) shareholders elect five new board members nominated by activist hedge fund Elliott Management, arguing that those nominees are best qualified to effect a turnaround at the oil and gas company.
+(Reuters) - Influential proxy advisory firm ISS recommended that Hess Corp (HES.N) shareholders elect five new board members nominated by activist hedge fund Elliott Management, saying the nominees are best qualified to effect a turnaround at the oil and gas company.

-The recommendation by Institutional Shareholder Services hurts Hess’ defense of its own slate of directors as some institutional shareholders automatically vote as ISS suggests.
-Shareholders will vote on the board nominees at the company’s May 16 annual meeting.

 Elliott Management, which owns a 4.5 percent stake in Hess, has been clamoring for change at the company since January, when it launched its campaign to seat the new directors and pitched a plan to break up the company.
 The hedge fund has railed against the current board, alleging that directors are too closely tied to Hess Chief Executive John Hess and that poor oversight has led to underperformance.

-Hess has since announced plans to exit its retail gasoline, marketing and trading businesses and had assembled its own slate of new directors for its board.
-But it failed to pacify the activist investor.
+Hess has since announced plans to exit its retail gasoline, marketing and trading businesses, and had assembled its own slate of new directors for its board.
+But it has failed to pacify the activist investor.

 Hess also raised its dividend and initiated a $4 billion share buyback in March in an effort to boost shareholder returns.